-It’s Halloween– and you know what that means!
+It’s Halloween – you know what that means!
 But while most of us only think about the supernatural, spooky, and scary at this time of the year, MacRitchie Forest comes alive with its very own creatures of the night.
-Here, we bring you face to face with 5 of MacRitchie Forest’s creepiest, scariest, and also cutest! nocturnal animals.
+Here, we bring you face to face with 5 of MacRitchie Forest’s creepiest, scariest, and also cutest nocturnal animals.

 Apart from its interesting name, this fruit bat has the potential to look extremely scary…

 The Lesser Dog-faced Fruit Bat (image credit: Jacqueline Chua)